IBM/data-prep-kit/transforms/code/semantic_profiler/ray/README.md

-# NOOP Ray Transform
+# SP Ray Transform
 Please see the set of
 [transform project conventions](../../../README.md#transform-project-conventions)
 for details on general project conventions, transform configuration, testing and IDE set up.

 ## Summary
-This project wraps the [noop transform](../python) with a Ray runtime.
+This project wraps the [sp transform](../python) with a Ray runtime.

 ## Configuration and command line Options

-Noop configuration and command line options are the same as for the [base python](../python) transform.
+SP configuration and command line options are the same as for the [base python](../python) transform.

 ## Running